Priya1114/Movie_Trailer/README.md

-   Udacity Full Stack Web Developer Nanodeegree
+##Udacity Full Stack Web Developer Nanodeegree Project

    MOVIE TRAILER

-Web page having different movie images with names and shows their trailer when we click on the images.
+Displays a Web page having different movie images with names and shows their trailer when we click on the images.

 #How to use: